Caring for Carers – National Carers Week

 Jude, Jesse and Emma – VIC

 Jude is carer for her son, Jesse 26, and daughter, Emma 34 who both live with intellectual disability and Autism.
 Due to disability, Jude also gets around in a wheelchair.
 Jude’s lived experience has made her a stronger carer and a powerful advocate for the needs of her children and all Australians living with disability.
-Jesse and Emma both attend Afford’s Noble Park Day Program in Victoria.
-Having them attend day program five times a week gives Jude the time she needs to catch up on other aspects of her life, or simply take time out for herself.
+Jesse and Emma both attend Afford’s Noble Park Lifestyle Centre in Victoria.
+Having them attend lifestyle centre five times a week gives Jude the time she needs to catch up on other aspects of her life, or simply take time out for herself.
 While Emma still lives at home, Jude recognised that moving into Afford Supported Accommodation would encourage Jesse’s independence while still giving him support if and when he needs it.
 With her own NDIS plan in place, Jude now also receives community access services from Afford to get the support she needs as an individual living with disability and as a carer.

 Helen and Jacob – VIC